funkonaut/funkonaut.github.io/_posts/1111-01-03-hello-cube.md

 Lets practice changing size of our cube and explore some preview keyboard shortcuts to change the view of our preview window:
 <br><br>

-Change your cube code to
+Change your cube code to `cube(10);`
-`cube(10);`
 <br><br>

 We now have a larger cube in the preview window (apologies but, take my word for all of this if you can not see the preview window).
 We just changed the side length parameter for our cube.
 What happens if we change it to something even larger say 1000?
 You may notice that only a portion of our cube is displayed in the preview window.
 This is because while our cube changed our view did not.
+<br><br>

 In order to view the whole shape in the preview window you can use the "View All" keyboard shortcut: **control + shift + v**.
 Try it, you will see your large cube now centered in the preview window, this will probably be the most useful keyboard shortcut.
 <br><br>

 You can adjust the view by using the mouse, scrolling or two finger drag up and down for a touchpad will zoom in and out, a left click and drag will rotate your axis, and right click and drag will translate (move) your axis.
 This is fine and all but we prefer to use the keyboard shortcuts, they are more efficient and accessible.
 You can see all the view commands in the View menu (alt > v).
 <br><br>